US victim of Brussels bombing ‘lucky’ to be alive

 A Mormon missionary who survived the blasts at the Brussels airport says he's lucky to be alive after previous brushes with fate at the Boston Marathon bombings and the France terror attacks.

-The teenager, Mason Wells, was standing in line at a Delta check-in counter when the first explosion went off just feet (meters) away, he told CNN on Friday.
+Mason Wells was standing in line at a Delta check-in counter when the first explosion went off just feet (meters) away, he told CNN on Friday.

 “My body was actually picked up off the ground for a moment,” he said.
 “My left shoe was blown off and a large part of the right side of my body got really hot and then really cold and I was covered in… a lot of blood that wasn’t mine.”